tylerneylon/math/randnn/randnn.md

 The word *deep* in *deep learning* refers to the fact that many of today's more sophisticated neural networks tend to have many layers.
-Continuing naturally in our progression from 1- to 2-layer networks, what do networks with 3 or nore layers look like?
+Continuing naturally in our progression from 1- to 2-layer networks, what do networks with 3 or more layers look like?

 Here's a progression:

+![
-![Each column is a network with the same number of layers.
+Each column shows networks with the same number of layers.
 Images in the left column have 1 layer each; those in the right column have 10 layers.
 Within each row, the images show the output of successive layers of the *same* network.
 In other words, each image is a single layer added to the image to its left.
 ](images/inc_depth@2x.png){#fig:fig9}

 In the figure above, each row shows the output of successive layers of a feedforward neural network with random weights.
-The iages in the first column are from the first layer; those in the second column are from the second layer;
+The images in the first column are from the first layer; those in the second column are from the second layer;
 and so on.
 To phrase things intuitively, I'd say that deeper networks can capture a greater level of complexity in terms of behavior.

 Just for kicks, below is a deep dive on a single network.
 The final image consists of 18 layers.
-The hidden layers have 30 units each.
+The hidden layers have 30 units each; in the language of definition ([@eq:eq0]), this means that each intermediate $y_i$ vector has 30 coordinates.

 ![A focused look at one particular neural network.
 Read the images from left-to-right, then top-to-bottom.
 The top-left image shows outputs from the